joejcollins/ShropshireStrummers/index.md

 ---
 All strumming has beened temporariliy suspended due to the current coronavirus crisis.

-We will be back so if you would like to stay in touch and join our [Mailing List](https://groups.google.com/forum/#!forum/shropshirestrummers).
+We will be back.

+If you would like to stay in touch join our [Mailing List](https://groups.google.com/forum/#!forum/shropshirestrummers).

 <!--
 Children across the country have been casting aside their recorders and are taking up the ukulele instead.
 Adults who haven’t played a musical instrument for years are finding the ukulele is fun and easy to play.
 Now the ukulele can be heard all across Shrophire.